gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 can see that all the slopes "look" to be pretty similar.
 When the interaction model is fit and the results "look" like the additive model, there is a good chance that we will be able to avoid all this complication and just use the additive model without missing anything interesting.
+\index{additive model}
-There are two different options for displaying interaction models.
+There are two different
+options for displaying interaction models.
 Version 1 (Figure
 \@ref(fig:Figure8-31)) has a
 different panel for each level of the categorical variable and Version 2